hesther/espsim/workshop/README.md

 # Welcome to the RSC CICAG Workshop materials
 This page contains all workshop materials from the RSC CICAG Workshop June 23, 2022!
-If you want to participate directly, register for free [here](https://www.eventbrite.com/e/open-source-tools-for-chemistry-tickets-294585512197?).
-After the workshop, a full video will be available, too.
+The recording is available on [Youtube](https://www.youtube.com/watch?v=Ka08REoGYvI).
+We hope this workshop gives you a solid introduction on the capabilities of ESPsim.

 ## Materials